ghosind/go-assert/README.md

 ## Getting Started

-This library provided assertion functions to verify the equality of values:
+This library provided assertion functions to verify the equality of values, or assert for nil:

 ```go
 func TestExample(t *testing.T) {